sst/guide/_chapters/setup-error-logging-in-serverless.md

 5. We format our HTTP response.
 6. We clean up our debugger by calling `debug.end()`.

+Recall that the `handler-lib.js` needs to be **imported before we import anything else**.
+This is because the `debug-lib.js` that it imports needs to initialize AWS SDK logging before it's used anywhere else.

 ### Using the Error Handler

 You might recall the way we are currently using the above error handler in our Lambda functions.